 Looking to impress your lover or just inject some happiness into your apartment?
-We've put together this guide to show you what your flowers are actually saying
+Learn different flower colour meaning with our handy guide in conjunction with Bydeau.

 Discover flower colour meanings

 Are you a Queen or King?
 Because purple is totally a royal colour and represents success and happiness.
 Purple is also an excellent colour to gift if someone has accomplished something, or if you’re looking to show admiration.
 Hydrangeas, peonies, hyacinths and poppies all look stunning in the home and will have you smiling at any time of year.

 While you may think of red flowers as purely something to gift your lover when you are getting your woo on, when it comes to flower colour meanings, there’s a lot more going on with these scarlet delights.
 In Chinese culture, red flowers symbolise luck, life and celebration and are particularly auspicious.
 If you are wanting to feel more energy in your home, then red flowers are definitely a good choice.

 Sunny daffodils, gorgeous buttercups or stunning chrysanthemums; yellow flowers are all about happiness and joy.
 In Chinese culture, golden blooms often represent wealth and fortune and are particularly abundant around Chinese New Year.

 The colour green tends to represent nature, but also symbolises resilience and good fortune.
 In flower colour meanings, the colour green can also show new life, and is an ideal shade to mix with a multi-colour flower arrangement.
 If you have trouble looking after plants, then green is a good colour for you, as succulents and cactuses are particularly hardy and require little care.

 There is an certain elegance that comes with white flowers.
 Often overlooked for their colourful counterparts, white blooms automatically make a home feel stylish, and are a great option when it comes to gifting.
 In flower colour meanings, they can also symbolise sympathy or reverence.